 The Saskatchewan Registered Nurses Association (SRNA) supports a harm reduction approach when responding to the legalization of non-medical cannabis.
-Canada will become the second country in the world to legalize non-medical cannabis.

 Information to Support Professional Nursing Practice